afredknot/Table-Reservation/README.md

 ## Tests

-Follow the about instructions and verify on the user page that a reservation has been made
+Follow the about instructions and verify on the user page that a reservation has been made.

 ## Contributors